-QuarkXPress 9 preview
+QuarkXPress 9 full review

 There was a time when QuarkXPress was almost the only serious program for page layout and desktop publishing.
 But in the last ten years it has steadily lost market share in the face of a sustained onslaught, first from InDesign and then from the Creative Suite.
 Yet in recent years QuarkXPress has positioned itself as the more nimble player, combining print, web and interactive Flash projects in the same package.

 Its a neat trick, one that QuarkXPress 9 tries to repeat by supporting the growing ebook and app publishing markets.
 Ebooks and digital media tend to have a far more structured approach than the freewheeling layout that most magazine designers are used to.
 So, one of the major new features of QuarkXPress 9 is Reflow, which you use to add the kind of structure to a project that ePub expects.
 An ebook can only be a single document so Reflow lets you extract pages to an eReader in the right order.